 KEVIN HANCOCK is an award-winning author, speaker, and CEO.
 Hancock Lumber Company, one of America’s oldest family businesses, is fully integrated across the forest products and building materials industries.
 Headquartered in Casco, Maine since 1848, the company is represented by its 565 employees who lead the activity of the business across 9 retail stores, 3 sawmills and a truss plant.
 The company also grows trees on 12,000 acres of timberland.

-Hancock Lumber is a seven-time recipient of the ‘Best Places to Work in Maine’ award.
-The company is also a recipient of the Maine Family Business of the Year Award, the Governor’s Award for Business Excellence, the MITC ‘Exporter of the Year’ award, and the Pro-Sales national dealer of the year.
+Hancock Lumber is a seven-time consecutive recipient of the ‘Best Places to Work in Maine’ award.
+The company is also a recipient of the Maine Family Business of the Year Award, the Governor’s Award for Business Excellence, the MITC ‘Exporter of the Year’ award, and the Pro-Sales National Dealer of the Year Award.

 Kevin is a graduate of Lake Region High School and Bowdoin College.
 He lives in Maine with his wife Alison.